 We offer a Ph.D., M.S., or graduate certificate in science and technology studies.
 Students will learn the fundamental concepts and literature of science and technology and acquire the skills to identify and analyze the conceptual, social, cultural, historical, and political dimensions of science and technology.
 Graduates are prepared for academic positions in an diverse range of university programs or for advancement in government or industry careers.

-Undergraduate minors in Humanities, Science, and Environment (HSE); Humanities, Science, and Technology (HST); and Medicine and Society are available in Blacksburg.
+Undergraduate minors in Humanities, Science, and Environment (HSE); Science, Technology, and Society (STSO); and Medicine and Society are available in Blacksburg.
 These minors provide students majoring in sciences, pre-health professions, engineering, and other fields, with perspectives on scientific areas drawn from social science and the humanities.